zsedem/helm-practice/README.md

 helm template .  --values values.yaml
 ```

-> Helm version originally used for createing the examples is v2.14.3
+> Helm version originally used for creating the examples is v2.14.3